Banged up Titans turn attention to Packers

-The victory celebration was already over for the Titans Monday who were forced to turn their attention to the Packers and their Thursday night showdown.
+NASHVILLE, Tenn.
+(WKRN) – The victory celebration was already over for the Titans Monday who was forced to turn their attention to the Packers and their Thursday night showdown.

 It is the first of two Thursday night games for the Titans who are besieged by injuries once again.